dOpensource/dsiprouter/docs/carrier_groups.rst

 .. image:: images/config_pic.PNG
         :align: center

 To add an endpoint, selct the blue pencil and click the Endpoint tab.
-Click ADD and enter the carrier details.
+Click ADD, enter the carrier details then click ADD again.